-Second—and we hate to give you more bad news—there’s a chance that even if you weren’t injured at the scene, you may feel some pain in your pocket the next time your car insurance is up for renewal.
+If you’re reading this article, you may have gotten into a car accident recently.
+We hate to give you more bad news, but even if you weren’t injured, you may feel some pain in your pocket the next time your car insurance is up for renewal.

 How much does car insurance go up after an accident?